dhis2/training-docs/content/android/tg_androidsettingswebapppart1.md

 Trainers can briefly discuss the user roles.
 For more information about user roles. ([Click Here](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-240/configuring-the-system/users-roles-and-groups.html?h=user+2.40#mgt_userrole))

-Please note that in this version of the web app, only users with 'ALL' authority or the one with Android Settings app are able to define those parameters in the configuration.With All authority you can also edit, create or delete the all settings (general, synchronization, appearance and analytics).
+Please note that in this version of the web app, only users with the 'ALL' authority or the one with Android Settings app are able to define those parameters in the configuration.With All authority you can also edit, create or delete the all settings (general, synchronization, appearance and analytics).

 So to make sure your users have this role, you can go to Users > User group and in this you can select the app authorities as android settings app.